c-staton/my-portfolio/README.md

 # My Portfolio

-An minimilistc single page application to display my portfolio, built with React, JavaScript, and CSS.
+An minimalistic single page application to display my portfolio, built with React, JavaScript, and CSS.

 ## Live link: